Holyoke, Massachusetts: Ethnicity and immigration

 Throughout its history Holyoke has undergone fluctuations in different foreign-born demographics.
-In the 1890 census, Holyoke had the third most foreign-born residents, per capita, of any city in the United States, with 47% of residents born in another country; this was exceeded only by Fall River, Massachusetts and Duluth, Minnesota.
-Later waves of immigration led to significant growth and cultural influence of communities of Germans, Italians, Jews, Poles, and Scots into the first half of the 20th century, and Puerto Ricans, Greeks, Colombians, and Dominicans in the subsequent decades.
+In the 1890 census, Holyoke had the third-most foreign-born residents, per capita, of any city in the United States, with 47% of residents born in another country, whicj was exceeded only by Fall River, Massachusetts and Duluth, Minnesota.
+Later waves of immigration led to significant growth and cultural influence of communities of Germans, Italians, Jews, Poles, and Scots into the first half of the 20th century and of Puerto Ricans, Greeks, Colombians, and Dominicans in the subsequent decades.

 Historically, a city of working-class immigrants, the first wave of millworkers was predominantly Irish.
 Irish immigrants began settling in the region before the construction of the dam and industrialization that followed, granting the area the name "Ireland" or "Ireland Parish."
 While colonists had claimed lands by 1655, it was only in the following decade that homesteads would appear.
 Traditional accounts refer to John Riley as the first permanent settler of Holyoke, but while Riley owned 28 acres along "Riley's Brook" (Tannery Brook in modern-day Ingleside), his daughters Mary and Margaret, and their Irish Protestant husbands, Joseph Ely and William MacCranny, first resided there beginning in 1667.
 By the time West Springfield was partitioned in 1707, a number of Irish families had moved to the Parish.
 With the emergence of Holyoke's industrial base, a new wave of Irish Catholic immigration occurred and by 1855 a third of residents were of Irish heritage.
 Holyoke's Irish roots are celebrated today in its annual St. Patrick's Day Parade.

-In the 1850s, mill owners began to recruit French-Canadians, regarded as docile and less likely to create labor unions due to their agrarian backgrounds and anti-unionism promoted by Québecois clergy at that time.
+In the 1850s, mill owners began to recruit French Canadians, regarded as docile and less likely to create labor unions because of their agrarian backgrounds and the anti-unionism promoted by Québecois clergy at the time.
 Many Québecois workers were first recruited by Nicholas Proulx (anglicized as Prew) who hailed from Saint-Ours, Quebec and arrived in Holyoke in 1856.
 He and his sons would import a number of line workers for Lyman Mills, including his son John J. Prew, who founded Springdale and became the first French member of the city council, then the board of aldermen.
-By 1900, one in three residents were French or French Canadian descent, and when the city reached its peak population of 62,300 in 1913, this number had become one in four, while the city contained the 7th largest French or French Canadian immigrant population in the country, exceeding Chicago's at that time.
-By 1980, reflecting economic and cultural changes, this population comprised 10% of the population, a similar figure to those who identified as French or French Canadian in the 2010 census.
+By 1900, one in three residents were French or French Canadian descent, and when the city reached its peak population of 62,300 in 1913, the number had become one in four, and the city contained the 7th largest French or French Canadian immigrant population in the country and exceeding Chicago's at the time.
+By 1980, reflecting economic and cultural changes, that was only 10% of the population, a similar figure to those who identified as French or French Canadian in the 2010 census.